mazurowski-lab/picard-anomalydetection/README.md

 }
 ```

+## Trained model for Digital Breast Tomosynthesis tumor localization
+Our trained PyTorch model checkpoints for the original DBT tumor localization task (checkpoints for the inpainter and the critic/feature extractor) are found [here](https://drive.google.com/file/d/1Lf0NJxxkyg0X_PsBwZtHtmZh0tN8IFZY/view).

 ## Code Usage/Installation

 You can use our model to predict anomaly heatmaps in new images, given a training set of only normal images.
 Follow the steps below to see how to train and test PICARD on your own data.